 Service Group Attributes Definition OperatorGroups (user-defined) List of operating system user groups that have Operator privileges on the service group.
 This attribute applies to clusters running in secure mode.
 Type and dimension: string-keylistDefault: "" Operators (user-defined) List of VCS users with privileges to operate the group.
 A Group Operator can only perform online/offline, and temporary freeze/unfreeze operations pertaining to a specific group.
 See "About VCS user privileges and roles" on page 66.
 Type and dimension: string-keylistDefault: "" Parallel Indicates if service group is failover (0), parallel (1), or hybrid(2). (user-defined) Type and dimension: integer-scalarDefault: 0 PathCount (system use only) Number of resources in path not yet taken offline.
-When this number drops to zero, the engine may take the entire service group offline if critical fault has occurred.
-Type and dimension: integer-scalar Default: Not applicable PolicyIntention (system use only) Functions as a lock on service groups listed in the hagrp -online -propagate command and hagrp -offline -propagate command: ■ Type and dimension: integer-scalar When PolicyIntention is set to a non-zero value for the service groups in dependency tree, this attribute protects the service groups from any other operation.
-PolicyIntention can take three values. ■ The value 0 indicates that the service group is not part of the hagrp -online -propagate operation or the hagrp -offline -propagate operation. ■ The value 1 indicates that the service group is part of the hagrp -online -propagate operation. ■ The value 2 indicates that the service group is part of the hagrp -offline -propagate operation.
+When this number drops to zero, the engine may take the entire service group offline critical fault has occurred.
+Type and dimension: integer-scalarDefault: Not applicable PolicyIntention (system use only) Functions as a lock on service groups listed in the hagrp -online -propagate command and hagrp -offline -propagate command Type and dimension: integer-scalar When PolicyIntention is set to a non-zero value for the service group in dependency tree, this attribute protects the service groups from any other operation.
+PolicyIntention can take three values. • The value 0 indicates that the service group is not part of the hagrp -online -propagate operation or the hagrp -offline -propagate operation.
+The value 1 indicates that the service group is part of the hagr -online -propagate operation.
+The value 2 indicates that the service group is part of the hage -offline -propagate operation.

 Service Group Attributes Definition PreOnline (user-defined) Indicates that the VCS engine should not bring online a service group in response to a manual group online, group autostart, or group failover.
 The engine should instead run the PreOnline trigger.
 You can set a local (per-system) value or a global value for this attribute.
 A per-system value enables you to control the firing of PreOnline triggers on specific nodes in the cluster.
-Type and dimension: boolean-scalarDefault: 0 You can change the attribute scope from local to global as follows: hagrp -local <service_group_name> <attribute_nam< td=""></attribute_nam<></service_group_name> You can change the attribute scope from global to local as follows: hagrp -global <service_group_name> <attribute_na <value=""> <key> {<key> <value>}</value></key></key></attribute_na></service_group_name> For more information about the -local option and the -global option, see the man pages associated with the hagrp command.
-PreOnlining (system use only) Indicates that VCS engine invoked the preonline script; however, the script has not yet returned with group online.
-Type and dimension: integer-scalarDefault: Not applicable PreonlineTimeout (user-defined) Defines the maximum amount of time in seconds the preonline script takes to run the command hagrp -online -nopre for the group.
+Type and dimension: boolean-scalar Default: 0 You can change the attribute scope from local to global as follows: # hagrp -local <service_group_name> <attribute_nam You can change the attribute scope from global to local as follows: # hagrp -global <service_group_name> <attribute_nam You can change the attribute scope from global to local as follows: For more information about the -local option and the -global option, see the man pages associated with the hagrp command.</attribute_nam </service_group_name></attribute_nam </service_group_name> PreOnlining (system use only) Indicates that VCS engine invoked the preonline script; however, the script has not yet returned with group online.
+Type and dimension: integer-scalar Default: Not applicable PreonlineTimeout (user-defined) Defines the maximum amount of time in seconds the preonline script takes to run the command hagrp -online -nopre for the group.
 Note that HAD uses this timeout during evacuation only.
 For example, when a user runs the command hastop -local -evacuate and the Preonline trigger is invoked on the system on which the service groups are being evacuated.
-Type and dimension: integer-scalarDefault: 300
+Type and dimension: integer-scalar Default: 300